Kentucky Court Records

 There are other conditions for eligibility.

-- If a convicted person is granted a full pardon by the governor, they may file an expungement motion
+- If the governor grants a convicted person a full pardon, they may file an expungement motion

 - If a person was charged with a felony crime but not indicted by a grand jury, they may apply for expungement 12 months after the court decision